-The best way to combat this and not get a streaky finish is to use a fine grit sandpaper that you have sprayed down with water.
+The best way to combat this and not get a streaky finish is to use a fine-grit sandpaper that you have sprayed down with water.

 Again, more water, less sandpaper.

 After I distressed an area I went back and wiped the area thoroughly with my clean rag to clean up the paint that had rubbed off along with any drip marks.

 Even with wet distressing though and wet sanding, once you take anything to a red piece, your finish will be less smooth.

 3. Topcoat red with wax.

 But, there are a few situations where a light layer of wax will really benefit your piece, and a distressed red is one of those.

-Rubbing on a light layer of the Fusion Wax Finish took away 99% of the red’s streakiness after I had worked it over to distress it.
+Rubbing on a light layer of the Fusion Beeswax Finish took away 99% of the red’s streakiness after I had worked it over to distress it.
 I’m ok with 99%, after all, this is a distressed piece!

 If you take the time to give your painted red pieces a little more TLC using my tips above though, you’ll come out with an awesome finished piece.